Sigmarik/onegin_parser/CONTRIBUTING.md

 ## Language
 Primarely English (US).
 It also applyes to comments, documentation, naming and messages.
-There are a few (2 lines in main.cpp) comments written in Russian, though, as they describe joke function and not very important, but it is highly exceptional and should not be present anywhere else in code.
+There are a few (2 lines in main.cpp) comments written in Russian, though, as they describe joke function and not very important, and it is highly exceptional and should not be present anywhere else in the code.
 It also will be highly appreciated if you spot grammatical mistakes anywhere in the content of this reposiory and will be able to fix them.
 ## Code Style
-We use codestyle close to pep8 for python, but for C++.
+We use codestyle that is close to pep8 for python, but for C++.

 ### Naming
 Variables and functions should be names in lower case.